A driver was arrested for allegedly jumping over a rising drawbridge

 CNN could not determine if Gomez had a lawyer.

 A call from police called the incident something out of "The Dukes of Hazzard," an action-comedy series that featured multiple car stunts, according to CNN affiliate WDIV.
+The main car in that show was the General Lee, an orange 1968 Dodge Charger.

 Police told WDIV they suspect the driver was under the influence of "whippets," or canisters of nitrous oxide sometimes used as inhalants.